-I recently saw a paediatrician about Elfin’s allergy to cow’s milk protein.
+I recently saw a paediatrician about Elfin’s dairy allergy.
 The are two ways to eliminate it from her diet so she is more comfortable, ie. not regularly writhing in pain and presenting with a severe rash: put her on formula or cut all trace of dairy from my diet.
-Quite the undertaking…

 The paediatrician told me that it was preferable to continue breastfeeding without altering my diet, rather than moving Elfin on to formula.

 Naturally I’ve eliminated dairy (and soy) since her diagnosis, but the sentiment is clear: unless there is no alternative, the benefits of breastfeeding will always outweigh resorting to formula.

 And that’s the point – formula should be a last resort, not a viable alternative as is currently the case.

 At the risk of offending non-breastfeeders, I’d go so far as to suggest this campaign is designed to actively encourage all mothers to default to breastfeeding, with formula being used as a substitute only when medically required.